tekakutli/anime_translation/README.md

 VIDEO_TO_SUB="video.mp4"
 AUDIO_EXTRACT="doesnt_exist_yet_audio.wav"

-# NEEDED IF OPUS OR STREAMTRANSLATE
+# NEEDED IF: OPUS OR STREAMTRANSLATE
 PATH_TO_OPUS="Opus-MT clone"
 LANG_FROM="ja"